UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module5/module5_01.md

 Now we try something that meets neither the first or second conditions.

-When `my_name` is equal to `Desmond`, the first 2 conditions both evaluate to `False` and the last condition executesand prints `That's a great name.`.
+When `my_name` is equal to `Desmond`, the first 2 conditions both evaluate to `False` and the last condition executes and prints `That's a great name.`.

 It executes the regular code `print('Nice to meet you!')` just like